 Portuguese Property Transfer Tax is the equivalent of Stamp Duty.
 The rates range from 0 – 6.5% depending on the value of the property.
 Any urban property with a value under €83,000 (€85,000 from 2007) is exempt from this tax.
 This tax is due within 1 month of the transfer date.

 VAT is not charge on rent received for residency purpose.
 It's charged on purchase and transfer of a property at a rate of 21%.

 Ongoing Portuguese property taxes are as follows:

 Portuguese Personal Income Tax is payable in Portugal on rental income earned.
-The rate for non-residents is a flat rate of 15% after certain deductions.
+The rate for non-residents is a flat rate of 16.5% as of 2012 tax year (previously at rate of 15%) after certain deductions.
 If your property is let through an agent, the agent is required to withhold 15% of the rents, which is offset against your ultimate tax liability.
 Deductible items include:

 There is no deduction allowed for mortgage interest paid.
 Where the property is rented to tourists and registered with the Portuguese Tourist Board, as such, rents are taxed @ 25% but full deduction for costs are allowed including mortgage interest.